So you’ve decided it’s time to start running?

 - Swimming – very low impact as the water holds you up.

 - Elliptical – although I’m not a fan of spending all afternoon in a gym on a treadmill, this is the better option as it removes the opportunity for joint impact.

-To Recap: strength training, reduced calorie consumption, and low impact activity – build up at your foundation to prep your body for running.
+To Recap: strength train, reduce your calorie consumption, and begin a low impact activity – build up your foundation to prep your body for running.
 The less weight your body has to carry around, the less work your legs and joints have to do, the less likely you’ll be to damage your joints and/or injure yourself.